tomjoht/documentation-theme-jekyll/doc_series.md

 ---
 title: Series pages
-tags: []
+tags: [content-types]
-keywords: series
-audience: writers, designers
+keywords: series, connected articles, tutorials, hello world
-last_updated: May 17, 2015
+last_updated: August 12, 2015
 summary: "You can automatically link together topics belonging to the same series.
 This helps users know the context within a particular process."
 ---
 {% include linkrefs.html %}

+## Using series for pages
 You create a series by looking for all pages within a tag namespace that contain certain frontmatter.
 Here's a demo: {{doc_seriesdemo1_1}}.

 ## 1. Create the series button